o-morikawa/Gaugefields.jl/README.md

 # Applications

-This package and Wilsonloop.jl enable you to perform several calcurations.
+This package and Wilsonloop.jl enable you to perform several calculations.
 Here we demonstrate them.

 Some of them will be simplified in LatticeQCD.jl.